 - Submission of a short written essay detailing the reason(s) why the student wants to come to Texas A&M and be assigned to the areas of study requested.

-- Provide proof of enrollment in good standing in a veterinary program at a level consistent with a 4th year student at Texas A&M University, consisting of a letter from the Dean of the Veterinary school.
+- Provide proof of enrollment in good standing in a veterinary program at a level consistent with a fourth-year student at Texas A&M University, consisting of a letter from the Dean of the Veterinary school.

 - Provide proof of current rabies vaccination, consisting of a copy of vaccination history including date(s) of vaccination.